 By Ed Rosenberg

-We all get satisfaction when we reap money on the sale of a stock.
-Yet, the joy of those gains can be tempered with hefty tax bills.
-While losses can also be hard to swallow, they may have potential tax benefits.
-When investors use the losses of one investment to offset the gains of another,1 it is called "tax-loss harvesting."
+Taxes may be the last thing on investors’ minds given the recent whipsaw nature of global stock markets.
+While typically an end-of-year discussion, it may be prudent to start talking tax strategy now—especially given this quarter’s downturn.
+Losses can be hard to swallow, but they may also have potential tax benefits.
+When investors use the losses of one investment to offset the gains of another,1 it is called “tax-loss harvesting.”

-Year-end is a great time to review your clients' portfolios' capital gains tax exposure.
-Taxes alone shouldn't drive investment decisions.
-But harvesting losses (or avoid potential gain distributions) made in concert with an overall investment plan may ease the winter tax-bill sting.
+Market turbulence can be an opportunity to reassess your portfolio.
+Capitalizing on losses can help offset future gains while also giving you the ability to rebalance your portfolio.
+Taxes alone shouldn’t drive investment decisions.
+But harvesting losses made in concert with an overall investment plan may ease the future tax-bill sting.

-Several brokers recently announced that they will no longer charge transaction fees for exchange-traded funds (ETFs) purchased on their platforms.
+Several brokers announced late last year that they will no longer charge transaction fees for exchange-traded fund (ETF) purchased on their platforms.
 Also known as NTF (no transaction fees), this move makes ETFs more cost efficient.
 Increased cost efficiency is yet one more reason to consider using ETFs when replacing a security sold at a loss.

 There are specific rules around tax-loss harvesting—especially when it comes to “wash sales.”
 A wash sale occurs when a security is sold to claim a loss and is then repurchased (or replaced with a “substantially identical” security) within 30 days before or after the sale.
 The IRS prohibits this transaction type and will negate any potential tax benefits from the sale.

 So, it’s important to understand how much the holdings of one security mirrors that of another before making loss-harvest purchasing decisions.
 Download our “Harvest Time” brochure below for a tax-loss harvesting dos and don’ts, and for a framework to assess similarity across various investments.